alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 }
 ```

-And, of course, an example usage
+And, of course, an example usage:

 ```java
 import domain.DomainEvent;